CEL-240/security/review.md

 * On your box:
   - `chmod 600 /home/student/stolenkey` # place stolen key
-  - `ssh -i /home/student/stolenkey jane@1.2.3.4`   # use the key stored in home then regular ssh syntax
+  - `ssh -i /home/student/stolenkey jane@1.2.3.4`   # use the key stored in home then regular ssh syntax cat /etc/hosts check /var/log/syslog cat /etc/crontab
+cat /etc/passwd and /shadow
+enumerate user directories, check root, and any profile in home that can login as seen from  passwd

 ## privilege escalation
+for linux:
+  sudo cat /etc/sudoers
+cat /etc/rsyslog.conf
+cd to /etc/rsyslog.d then ls for newer references